zhaben/xrp-genie/README.md

 Store secrets in .env.local only, never in source code.

-📦 What to include in .gitignore
-To prevent accidentally exposing secrets, make sure your .gitignore includes:
+📦 What to include in .gitignore to prevent accidentally exposing secrets:

 ```bash
 # Environment variables